NatADiff: Adversarial Boundary Guidance for Natural Adversarial Diffusion

 where $\boldsymbol{g}(\boldsymbol{x}_t) = \nabla_{\boldsymbol{x}_t} \log \left( \sigma_{\tilde{y}} \left( \frac{1}{\lvert \boldsymbol{\mathcal{T}} \rvert} \sum_{i=1}^{\lvert \boldsymbol{\mathcal{T}} \rvert} h(\mathcal{T}_i(\hat{\boldsymbol{x}}_0(\boldsymbol{x}_t))) \right) \right)$, $h : \mathbb{R}^m \rightarrow \mathbb{R}^{|\mathcal{Y}|}$ is a function that returns the victim classifier's logit predictions, and $\sigma_{\tilde{y}} : \mathbb{R}^{|\mathcal{Y}|} \rightarrow \mathbb{R}$ is a sigmoid function that returns the probability of the target adversarial class.

-\textbf{Adversarial boundary guidance.} Initial experiments showed that substituting the improved adversarial gradient from (\ref{eq:Transform Adv Gradient}) into (\ref{eq:AdvDiff Guidance}) did not steer the diffusion trajectory towards natural adversarial samples (see Figure~\ref{fig:NatADiff Grad Breakdown}).
+\textbf{Adversarial boundary guidance.} Initial experiments showed that substituting the improved adversarial gradient from (\ref{eq:Transform Adv Gradient}) into (\ref{eq:AdvDiff Guidance}) did not steer the diffusion trajectory towards natural adversarial samples (see Appendix~\ref{apdx:Selection of mu} for ablation study).
 This may occur because classifier augmentations eliminate many of the constrained adversarial samples that lie close to the image manifold, but not those further away.
 Consequently, if the initial sampling point of the diffusion trajectory is too distant from a region of natural adversarial samples, adversarial guidance will push the sample off the image manifold.

-To address this, we leverage the connection between natural adversarial samples and the use of contextual cues as a classification shortcut \cite{Hendrycks2021, ShortcutLearning_Geirhos2020, RiskMinimisation_Arjovsky2020}.
-We propose adversarial boundary guidance as a method of directing the diffusion trajectory towards samples that incorporate erroneous contextual cues, i.e., structural elements from the adversarial class.
+To address this, we leverage the connection between natural adversarial samples and the use of contextual cues as a classification shortcut \citep{Hendrycks2021, ShortcutLearning_Geirhos2020, RiskMinimisation_Arjovsky2020}.
+We propose adversarial boundary guidance as a method of directing the diffusion trajectory towards samples that incorporate erroneous contextual cues, i.e., features from the adversarial class.
 We define adversarial boundary guidance as